Matt-Law12/cpap_seagrass/README.md

 </div>

 ## Project Overview

-As a result of the Deepwater Horizon oil spill and related response activities, submerged aquatic vegetation (SAV) habitat in Florida’s Panhandle was adversely impacted.
-The Florida Seagrass Recovery Project addresses boat damage to SAV in the Florida Panhandle by restoring scars located primarily in turtle grass (Thalassia testudinum) habitats.
-Specifically, this included:
+The Florida Seagrass Recovery Project was created to help restore seagrass habitats in the Florida Panhandle that were affected by the Deepwater Horizon oil spill and related response activities.
+This project focuses on addressing boat damage to seagrass habitats by restoring scars located primarily in turtle grass (Thalassia testudinum) habitats.
+Turtle grass is a common sprecies of seagrass in the Pandhandle that is slow to naturally rejuvinate naturally when injured and, in severe cases, may never completely recover.

+When boats travel through shallow waters, their propellers can leave behind long, narrow scars in the seagrass by cutting through the roots and stems.
+Along with destroying the seagrass, these propellers also leave behind deep divots in the substrate, which prevents seagrass outside of the scarred area from spreading and filling in     If left untreated these scars may never repopulate and can even lead to further seagrass loss in seagrass meadows located adjacent to the scars.

+To support recovery, the project focused on identifying and restoring these damaged areas in St. Joseph Bay Aquatic Preserve, as well as promoting education and boater awareness in three aquatic preserves in the Panhandle: St. Joseph Bay, Alligator Harbor, and St. Andrews Bay.

+## Restoration Work
+As part of the restoration efforts, this project focused on both restoring scarred areas, as well as increasing boater awareness, including:

-•	Placement of 43,954 sediment tubes in 379 propeller scars in St. Joseph Bay AP in Gulf County. <br />
+• Sediment Tube Installation: 43,954 sediment tubes were placed in 379 boat propeller scars across St. Joseph Bay Aquatic Preserve in Gulf County.
+These tubes were filled with locally sourced, fine-grain sediment to promote seagrass regrowth over roughly two acres of impacted habitat. <br />
-•	Installation of non-regulatory Shallow Seagrass Area buoy system in St. Joseph Bay AP (removed in June 2020 due to damage by boaters and Hurricane Michael)<br />
+• Shallow Seagrass Area Buoy System: A non-regulatory buoy system was installed in St. Joseph Bay to mark shallow seagrass areas and encourage boaters to steer clear.
+This system was later removed in June 2020 due to damage. <br />
-•	Updates to existing signage and buoys where applicable, installation of educational signage, and provision of brochures about best practices for protecting seagrass habitats at popular boat ramps in St. Joseph Bay, Alligator Harbor, and St. Andrews Bay.
+• Educational Outreach: Updated signage, new educational signs, and brochures about protecting seagrass were provided at key boat ramps in St. Joseph Bay, Alligator Harbor, and St. Andrews Bay to inform boaters about responsible practices. <br />

-Scarring occurs when boat propellers in shallow water cut up roots, stems, and leaves of seagrasses, producing long, narrow furrows devoid of vegetation.
-Since turtle grass, a common species of seagrass in the Panhandle, is particularly slow to rejuvenate naturally when injured, propeller damage can take many years to rejuvenate.
-In severely scarred areas, turtle grass may never completely recover.

-The project aims to restore SAV habitat by addressing boat scars, which included surveying and mapping scars in three aquatic preserves in the Florida Panhandle.
-Additionally, sediment tubes were manufactured, filled with local fine grain sediment, and deployed in approximately two acres of seagrass propeller scars in St. Joseph Bay AP.
-Sediment tubes were installed in scars in eleven propeller scar restoration areas (PSRs).
+By combining hands-on restoration with public education, the project is helping to protect and rejuvenate these valuable underwater habitats for future generations.

 <div align="center">